tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 * *Relaxed Max Non-Ortho* is the maximum non-orthogonality applied only for the Layer Addition phase.
+* *Relaxed Min Twist* defines a minimum allowed value for twist of cell faces for the Layer Addition phase.
 * *Feature Angle* defines the edge angle for feature detection.
 When angle is larger than this value, layers are collapsed (removed) at the edge.
 This affects layer building near corners.
 A large value